sandrina-p/portfolio_v3/README.md

 yarn # or npm install

 # Run in dev mode
-yarn start # or npm start
+yarn dev # or npm dev
 ```

 ## Stack